 There are several other gyms where kids can take gymnastics classes vying for the same students that Jon wants.
 But the competition doesn’t stop there.
-Since most parents just want their children active, adn will look at all types of activities and facilities for their children, Jon finds that his competitive landscape also includes other children’s activity centers like dance studios and swim schools.
+Since most parents just want their children active, and will look at all types of activities and facilities for their children, Jon finds that his competitive landscape also includes other children’s activity centers like dance studios and swim schools.

 “Working together is an important thing for us as gyms in the Atlanta area.
 We talk on the phone regularly to share ideas and thoughts,” notes Jon.
 “It’s a tough business.
-There isn’t a lot of money for hiring consultants and advisors.
+There isn’t a lot of money for hiring consultants and advisers.
 It’s to our advantage to work together, sharing our successes and our discoveries, so that we all have the potential for success.”

 Like an owner therapy group.

 Instead of hoarding their knowledge, Jon enjoys the opportunities he has to help his peers succeed.